TheCSharpAcademy/CodeReviews.Console.Flashcards/FlashCards.Cactus/README.md

 # FlashCards Console Application

-This is console application allows users to create new stacks and add flashcards, and allows users to study the flashcards they created.
+This is console application allows users to create new stacks and add flashcards.
+It allows users to study the flashcards they created.
 It also provides a study report for user to recap their study session history.

 This application was developed by c#/.Net and MSSQL.

 ## Features

 ### Main Menu

 ![MainMenu](screenshots/MainMenu.png)

 ### Stacks

 ![StackMenu](screenshots/StackMenu.png)

 Show the initial stacks.